sansanchez2090/Havenly/docs/Workshop-1/README.md

 ## 📌 Overview
 This document contains the deliverables for **Workshop 1** of the Databases II course.
 The goal of this workshop is to define the business model, requirements, user context,
-and initial database architecture for our project: **MapNest**, an Airbnb-like property
+and initial database architecture for our project: **Havenly**, an Airbnb-like property
 management and booking platform with map-based search.

 ---